-Information for people who want to apply for a start-up loan and grant
+Before you apply for a start-up loan and grant

-There are two separate kinds of start-up loans:
+There are two types of start-up loans:

-Find out more about start-up loans
+Learn more about ordinary start-up loans

 You can apply for an ordinary start-up loan in your municipality if you